MicrosoftDocs/VBA-Docs/api/Access.WebBrowserControl.GridlineStyleTop.md

 # WebBrowserControl.GridlineStyleTop property (Access)

-Gets or sets the top gridline style of the specified text box.
+Gets or sets the top gridline style of the specified control.
 Read/write **Byte**.

 ## Syntax